 - August 1: Agencies may begin submitting July 2009 reports.

 - August 20: Reports are due for July 2009.

 - August 21 (or next business day): Late letters for agencies with incomplete

 - August 31: The last day agencies can submit their missing July 2009 CDD-801A reports or have their contract apportionment(s) withheld.
 AP and CalWORKs agencies must submit revised reports to include families whose providers submitted late timesheets for services in July 2009.

-- September 1 (or next business day): CDD prepares an apportionment withhold list of agencies with missing reports and sends it to CDFS.
+- September 1 (or next business day): ELCD prepares an apportionment withhold list of agencies with missing reports and sends it to CDFS.

-- September 15 (or next business day): CDD prepares revised apportionment withhold list of agencies with missing reports and sends it to CDFS.
+- September 15 (or next business day): ELCD prepares revised apportionment withhold list of agencies with missing reports and sends it to CDFS.

 Apportionment withhold lists are generated to CDFS on the first and fifteenth day of each month.
 Agencies on the withhold list will have their contract apportionments withheld until the missing report is complete.
 Agencies that do not submit reports by the deadlines stated above will not be removed from the withhold list until the next schedule list is generated.
 There are no exceptions.